doom-neovim/doom-nvim/docs/getting_started.md

 configuration and commands, organized into a unit that can be toggled easily by tweaking your doomrc (found in `$HOME/.config/doom-nvim`).

-Please see [Package Management](#package-management) for more information.
+Please see [Plugins Management](#plugins-management) for more information.

 > **IMPORTANT:** any changes to your Doom Nvim Modules won't take effect until
 > you run `:PackerSync` inside Neovim.

-## Package Management
+## Plugins Management

-Doom Nvim does not use Vim-Plug in the Neovim Nightly version.
-Instead, it uses a declarative and use-package inspired package manager called [packer.nvim](https://github.com/wbthomason/packer.nvim).
+Doom Nvim uses a declarative and use-package inspired package manager called [packer.nvim](https://github.com/wbthomason/packer.nvim).

-Modules and plugins are declared in `lua/plugins/init.lua` file, located in your Doom Nvim root dir.
+Modules and plugins are declared in `lua/doom/modules/init.lua` file, located in your Doom Nvim root dir.
 Read on to learn how to use this system to install your own plugins.

-> **WARNING:** Do not install plugins directly in `lua/plugins/init.lua`.
+> **WARNING:** Do not install plugins directly in `lua/doom/modules/init.lua`.
 Instead,
 > use your `doomrc` to modify them.

 ### Installing plugins